urbandrone/futils/readme.md

 ```

 ## Usage
 After installation you can access the functions by importing `futils`.
 How you access the `futils` package depends on your environment.
-Currently there is only support for NodeJS and ES6 Modules via [jspm.io](http://jspm.io/), but supporting AMD as well as Browsers is planned.
+Currently there is support for NodeJS, ES6 Modules via [jspm.io](http://jspm.io/) as well as Browsers.

 ### NodeJS 6.3.1+
 ```